Safeguarding Declaration 2022

 The principal activities of the Trust are to support and enable people with mental health problems to live fulfilling lives.
 The aim of this statement is to demonstrate that the Trust follows good practice, and all reasonable steps are taken to prevent slavery and human trafficking.

 All members of staff have a personal responsibility for the successful prevention of slavery and human trafficking with the procurement department taking responsibility lead for overall compliance.

 We have zero tolerance of slavery and human trafficking and are committed to maintaining and improving systems, processes and policies to avoid complicity in human rights violation and to prevent slavery and human trafficking in our supply chain.
 Training is provided to those involved in the supply chain and the rest of the organisation as part of the Trust's safeguarding role.

-The Governing Body, Executive Team and all employees are committed to ensuring that there is no modern slavery or human trafficking in any part of our business activity, and in so far as is possible to holding our suppliers to account to do likewise.
+The Trust Board and all employees are committed to ensuring that there is no modern slavery or human trafficking in any part of our business activity, and in so far as is possible to holding our suppliers to account to do likewise.
 We will continue to support the requirements of the Modern Slavery Act 2015 and any future legislation.

-This statement constitutes the trust’s slavery and human trafficking statement for the financial year 2018/19.
+This statement constitutes the Trust’s slavery and human trafficking statement for the financial year 2023/24.